grantj-re3/FlindersDSpace-misc/README.md

 -----------
 A set of useful utilities for DSpace.

+- *caul_stats.sh* extracts DSpace item-counts for CAUL institutional repository statistics.
+CAUL is the Council of Australian University Librarians.
+This query should be run on DSpace v3.0 or newer (where embargo is defined by resourcepolicy.start_date > 'now').

 - *dc_relation.sh* extracts all DSpace items containing dc.relation
   *or* dc.relation.uri fields (depending on configuration).

 - *dc_relation_nhmrc.sh* extracts items from the NHMRC collection containing dc.relation *or* dc.relation.uri fields (depending on configuration).

+- *df_check.sh* issues a warning if any mount point exceeds its specified percent-full threshold.

+- *extractItemsByColl_HdlId.sh* shows the handle and identifier of every item in the specified collection.
+The output of this query can be used to load DSpace handle info back into the original (Filemaker) database.

+- *group_auths.sh* extracts authorisations against the specified group including:
+  * resource type (eg. ITEM, COLLECTION, COMMUNITY)
+  * resource name for some resource types
+  * action name (eg. READ, WRITE, ADD)

 - *show_handle_start.sh* shows DSpace handle.net startup events,
   in particular the config file read by the handle server.